 A Burning Passion for Education Reform

-Fremont College’s Chancellor Dr. Kay appeared on Business Rockstars earlier this month to delve into her journey to America, her life as an entrepreneur, how and why she started Fremont College, and her passion for higher education reformation.
+Fremont University’s Chancellor Dr. Kay appeared on Business Rockstars earlier this month to delve into her journey to America, her life as an entrepreneur, how and why she started Fremont University, and her passion for higher education reformation.

 1. Anecdote on starting a business.
 “Information is power but action is what makes transformation.
 If I didn’t do my research to have the full information on the market place pain and didn’t ask, I would have never gotten it.”
 She convinced a software company to donate their software to her so that she could start a college and teach people how to use it.
 The software company didn’t know the fashion industry’s pain of not having enough computer operators.
 The founders of the software company donated over $1 million worth of software.
 Thus, Dr. Kay started Art Institute of Hollywood in her garage.